animals

 Breed: Gloucestershire Old Spot/Berkshire cross

-Food: a diverse organic mix of oats, wheat, corn, barley, peas, lentils, alfalfa, soybeans, sesame, canola, kelp, food waste, seasonal vegetables, nuts apples, pumpkins and squash, and all the grass and hay they want to nosh on.
+Food: a diverse organic mix of oats, Kernza®, corn, barley, peas, lentils, alfalfa, soybeans, kelp, food waste, seasonal vegetables, nuts, apples, pumpkins and squash, and all the grass and hay they want to nosh on.

 IMG_7684.JPG